autodesk-tandem/stream-data-simulator/README.md

   const FACILITY_URN = 'YOUR_FACILITY_URN';
   const TIMEOUT = 5;
   ```
-4. Review and update `streams` variable as needed.
-This contains stream data to be sent.
+4. Review and update `streamDataTemplate` variable as needed.
+This defines data to be send to the streams.
    **Note** You need to use stream keys according to your facility.
 5. Save your changes and execute using `npm start`.
 Use **Ctrl+C** to stop the script.